parthkhopkar/rust-playground/README.md

-# rust-playground
+# Rust Playground
 A repository to learn Rust
+Code samples from the Rust book (ttps://doc.rust-lang.org/book/) and their variations